Shelter appoints Osama Bhutta as Director of Campaigns, Policy and Communications

 “Osama will bring both in-depth campaigning experience and fresh new thinking to his leadership of the next stage of Shelter’s – and the country’s – fight for home.”

 Osama Bhutta said: “I’ve been fighting for human rights for years – housing isn’t just one of them, it’s also the platform for others like better health and education.
+New low carbon homes will help us meet our climate targets and create lots of jobs.
 We’re living through a time of possibility and our homes can shape a new exciting future for our people.

 "I’ve been so impressed by Shelter’s ambition and I want to help our staff to achieve that.
 Between us, our cross-cutting partners, and diverse campaigners up-and-down the country, we have what it takes to get this done.
 In this country we are passionate about our homes so it’s high time everyone was able to afford one.”